TaitoUnited/full-stack-template/README.md

 > This page contains a short summary of the project itself.
-See [DEVELOPMENT.md](DEVELOPMENT.md) for development instructions.
+See [DEVELOPMENT.md](scripts/taito/DEVELOPMENT.md) and [CONFIGURATION.md](scripts/taito/CONFIGURATION.md) for development and configuration instructions.

 [//]: # (TEMPLATE NOTE START)